NEW: COVID-19 PROTOCOL FOR PATIENTS

 To Our BIFMC Patients, Volunteers and Supporters,

-Barrier Islands Free Medical Clinic has reopened, taking all necessary precautions to ensure the safety of our patients and staff.
-We now also provide telemedicine access for patients to continue to receive access to quality health care and necessary prescriptions from home.
+Barrier Islands Free Medical Clinic is fully open, taking all necessary precautions to ensure the safety of our patients and staff, including routine sanitization and screening.
+100% of Clinic staff and volunteers are vaccinated against COVID-19.
+As needed, we now provide telemedicine access for patients to continue to receive access to quality health care and necessary prescriptions from home in the event they are unable to visit the Clinic directly.
 We are actively consulting with patients over the telephone, writing prescriptions, obtaining non-generic medications and assisting them with the virtual screenings at MUSC and Roper St. Francis for any concerns surrounding COVID-19.
-Our staff and volunteer nurses are doing a great job fielding patient calls and connecting them with volunteer doctors.
-We also continue to provide our patients with diabetes monitoring supplies and any other needs they may have until we are back to normal operations.
-Over the months to come we will continue to reassess the CDC guidelines and adjust clinic operations accordingly.
+Over the months to come we will continue to reassess the CDC guidelines and adjust clinic operations accordingly, and provide COVID-19 vaccination clinics as resources become available.

 As we anticipate a surge in our patient population over the coming months – particularly as our own hospitality community confronts new financial uncertainty – we ask you to keep us in mind as you look to ways you can help.
 All donations can be made securely via www.bifmc.org, and we are grateful for any amount you can provide that will better prepare our Clinic to meet the new demands of this unprecedented event.